 How do I serve a Cease and Desist Letter?

 You should serve a Cease and Desist Letter via certified mail if you’re sending the letter yourself.
-You’ll get a return receipt proving that the offending party received your letter.
+You’ll receive a return receipt proving the offending party received your letter.
 This will provide you with peace of mind and allow you to gather evidence against the offender if you need to take legal action.

 While certified mail is the best option, you can also serve the letter via email, an attorney, or even in person.
 No matter how you send it, experts recommend keeping your copy of the Cease and Desist Letter and the return receipts.